 Why is Indoor Air Quality (IAQ) in Schools Important?

 “Indoor levels of air pollutants can be 2-5 times higher, and occasionally 100 times higher, than outdoor levels.
 Nearly 55 million people, 20 percent of the U.S. population, spend their days inside elementary and secondary schools.
 According to a 1995 federal government report, an estimated 50 percent of the nation’s schools have problems linked to poor indoor air quality.”
 1

-Minnesota law (§123B.57) requires public school districts to adopt a plan to monitor and improve indoor air quality.
-The Minnesota Department of Education (MDE) has adopted the USEPA’s Indoor Air Quality Tools for Schools program as the basis for an effective IAQ Management Plan.
+Minnesota laws (§123B.595 & 124E.03) require public schools have health and safety programs that comply with health, safety, and environmental regulations and best practices including indoor air quality management.
+The Minnesota Department of Health (MDH) recommends the USEPA’s Indoor Air Quality Tools for Schools program as the basis for an effective IAQ Management Plan.

 1 United States Environmental Protection Agency.
 “Indoor Air Quality Tools for Schools: Actions to Improve Indoor Air Quality”.
 Publication # 402-F-99-008.
 September 1999.